Understanding Key Terms

 - Residential hall staff

-- Employees who work in offices that interact with students
+- Employees who work in offices that interface with students

 - Supervisors and university officials